hasura/graphql-engine/README.md

     [![Deploy to Hasura Cloud](https://graphql-engine-cdn.hasura.io/img/deploy_to_hasura.png)](https://cloud.hasura.io/)

-2. Open the Hasura console
+2. Open the Hasura console-

    Click on the button "Launch console" to open the Hasura console.

-3. Make your first GraphQL query
+3. Make your first GraphQL query-

    Create a table and instantly run your first query.
 Follow this [simple guide](https://hasura.io/docs/1.0/graphql/manual/getting-started/first-graphql-query.html).